mattwtstudley/dotnetlicensing/README.md

  It is based on the original code examples found at [http://www.dotnetlicensing.net](http://www.dotnetlicensing.net), but has a lot of additional work done to seperate the implementation of the license from the business logic.

-## Quick Start this is another change!
-Hello there!
+## Making another big change, but I am going to push before you did!

 #####1.
 Include the library in your project: